belligerentbeagle/QuietQuant-public/README.md

 # Get started
 1. Clone the repo
+1. Create an environment with Python 3.11.8 or later
-1. Install the requirements with `pip install -r requirements.txt`
+1. Install the requirements with `pip install -r requirements.txt` in the environment
 1. Run `pip install ibapi` to install the Interactive Brokers API
 1. Run the streamlit app with `streamlit run main.py`
 1. Enjoy!